Have you every felt completely numb. So overwhelmed and yet somehow frozen in place, unable to process what’s happening?

 When you’re sick, your life may be on the line.
 While alternative health care, diet and lifestyle are all useful and incredibly helpful options, your doctor may very well save your life.
 Don’t turn your back on them.

 With all that wonderfulness I just said about good doctors, I don’t want you to think of your body as a car that you’re supposed to leave in the hands of a skilled mechanic (i.e. your doctor).
 Your body is still yours and your health belongs to you.
 So get involved baby!

 Ask your doctor thoughtful questions.
-Learn everything you can about your illness.
-Keep copies of blood work in case you need to refer back (sometimes this helps me come up with the questions I need to ask my doctor).
+If you have an illness, learn everything you can about it.
+Keep copies of blood work in case you need to refer back (sometimes this helps me come up with the questions I need to ask).

-You have the power to take the best possible care of yourself, to feed yourself with kindness, to find ways to de-stress, unwind, rest and relax.
+It’s so important you take care of yourself and find ways to de-stress, unwind, rest and relax.

 Will this fix everything?
 Not necessarily.
-I have an incurable autoimmune disease, and all the healthy eating and de-stressing in the world won’t fix that.
+I have an incurable autoimmune disease, and all the healthy living and de-stressing in the world won’t fix that.
 But you know what it does do?
-It helps me thrive in spite of that.
+It helps me thrive in my circumstances.
 By taking the best possible care of myself I’m able to feel better than I ever thought possible.

 Being well depends on more than simply having a great doctor.
 Make your health and your self a priority.
 You deserve it.
 And you need it.
 Your wellness depends on it!

 3. Love Yourself Fiercely

 If I asked you to tell me what the foundation of a healthy lifestyle truly was, what would you say?
 Diet?
 Sleeping habits?
 Stress management?
 A killer exercise routine?

 Those are all great things.
 And they play a role in a healthy lifestyle.
 But I wouldn’t personally say that they’re the foundation that holds everything together.